Growing up is extremely painful. Personally or as a corporation, differences are very little in so many ways.

 Currently, at SendGrid, we are at a stage where there is no more room for lack of excellence.

-I was one of the few people that was very supportive and happy when they fired our former CEO (I really like him as person, but not as a leader).
+I was one of the few people that were very supportive and happy when they fired our former CEO (I really like him as a person, but not as a leader).

-Regardless, I did not expect that "the grind" was going to get this painful.
-We've always been too comfortable by having found early product market fit and have developed this toxic culture of being self centric instead of customer centric.
+Regardless, I did not expect that "the grind" was going to get this pain.
+We've always been too comfortable by having found early product-market fit and have developed this toxic culture of being self-centric instead of customer-centric.

-This past 3 months more than 15 people have left SendGrid (some were also fired) all due to various different reasons, but one thing is certain: we are changing rapidly and that's refreshing to see, but not pleasant to experience.
+In the past 3 months, more than 15 people have left SendGrid (some were also fired) all due to various different reasons, but one thing is certain: we are changing rapidly and that's refreshing to see, but not pleasant to experience.

 I am employee 22.
 We are almost at 300 people.

 In change management, about 35% of the people will churn out.
 The other 35% will sit and wait and make their decisions after some certainty has developed.
 I am part of the last 30%, the ones that embrace change and thrive from it.

 Growth rates will slow down, but I am certain that we are building a better company, that is focused on becoming the absolute best email company out there.

 I love this @avc tweet about different stages of financing.